daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-03-01-PocHistone-28-Samples-Sequencing-Prep.md

 ![](https://raw.githubusercontent.com/daniellembecker/DanielleBecker_Lab_Notebook/master/images/20210303_chromatogram_unsuccessful.png)

-- I was able to align and delinate to species for samples: E10, C25, E6, C24, E7, and E13.
+- I was able to align and delineate to species for samples: E10, C25, E6, C24, E7, and E13.
 - Upon discussion, Maggie and Hollie suggested running a gel for longer could show if our gel was masking bacterial, symbiont, or coral gene duplication DNA that the primer worked on as well as the targeted region.
-    - Disscussion points: since the gel showed very bright bands it could mean that it was probably a little too much DNA in each well.
+    - Discussion points: since the gel showed very bright bands it could mean that it was probably a little too much DNA in each well.
 Which may have been masking something that is a little larger in size.
 If we had a lot of DNA, it could be too much to all be moving at the same pace, she suggested that could be why we got some fuzzy/glowy bands.
 Adding less DNA to the gel (like using the 1:10 dilution) and running it for longer, maybe 1.5 hours, will make less bright bands and spread them out more if there are two.
-- We then reached out to Dr. Erika Johnston who developed and worked heavily with these primers, she suggested that maybe the forward primer could be picking up non-specific DNA that could have been amplified in the smear, possibly from bacteria, etc. She suggested using the reverse primer instead beacuse it is much more specific than the forward.
+- We then reached out to Dr. Erika Johnston who developed and worked heavily with these primers, she suggested that maybe the forward primer could be picking up non-specific DNA that could have been amplified in the smear, possibly from bacteria, etc. She suggested using the reverse primer instead because it is much more specific than the forward.
 - I will be prepping the remaining 22 samples for sequencing using the reverse primer to see if this was the main issue from this round of sequencing.